(Müller, 1773) Stein, 1859

 Fig. 1 a-b: Didinium nasutum.
 L = 100 µm.
 Two focal planes of a freely swimming specimen.
 Obj.
 100 X.

 Fig. 4: Didinium nasutum.
 L = 128 µm.
-This specimen caught prey (likely Coleps hirtus) and ejected extrusomes to stun and hold the prey.
+This specimen caught prey (likely Coleps hirtus) and ejected extrusomes to immobilize and hold the prey.
 Obj.
 60 X.

 Fig. 5: Didinium nasutum.
 L = 128 µm.
-The prey (likely Coleps hirtus) is fixed by a bundle of ejected extrusomes.
+The prey (likely Coleps hirtus) is immobilized by a bundle of ejected extrusomes.
 Obj.
 60 X.